mgledhill/PS1001-web-template/README.md

 The actual website itself is not open source (see **Permissions in lieu of a licence** above).

-The downloadable template is open source and is available under the MIT licence [MIT licence](LICENSE)
+The downloadable template is open source and is available under the [MIT licence](LICENCE)

 ## Development branch abbreviations